We'll review your enrollment form to make sure it's complete and you meet all eligibility requirements.

-For your convenience, we offer a variety of options to pay your monthly premium.
+We offer a variety of options to pay your monthly premium.

-Please note, if you are enrolled in automatic deductions from Social Security or RRB, and you enroll in Electronic Funds Transfer, your premium deduction from Social Security or RRB will automatically stop.
+Please note: If you are enrolled in automatic deductions from Social Security or RRB, and you enroll in Electronic Funds Transfer, your premium deduction from Social Security or RRB will automatically stop.

-Get more coverage and value with Advantage Plus
+More coverage, more value with Advantage Plus